The Rising of the Shield Hero

 The Rising of the Shield Hero (盾の勇者の成り上がり, Tate no Yūsha no Nariagari) is a Japanese light novel series written by Aneko Yusagi.
 Originally published as a web novel in the user-generated novel site Shōsetsuka ni Narō, the series has since been published by Media Factory with an expanded story-line featuring illustrations by Seira Minami.
 As of June 2019, 22 volumes have been published.

-The light novel series was adapted into a manga series by Aiya Kyū and published by Media Factory, with 28 volumes released as of July 2025.
+The light novel series was adapted into a manga series by Aiya Kyū and published by Media Factory, with 30 volumes released as of May 2026.
 Both the light novel and manga series were licensed by One Peace Books and were published in North America starting in September 2015.
 The 25-episode anime television series adaptation produced by Kinema Citrus aired from January to June 2019.
 A second season, co-produced by DR Movie, aired from April to June 2022.
 A third season aired from October to December 2023.
 A fourth season aired from July to September 2025.
-A fifth season has been announced.
+A fifth season is set to premiere in 2027.